Decision Layer for Agents · Deterministic · MCP Ready

 Best forAdvice, exploration, guidanceAuthoritative enforcement

-The winning pattern: use an LLM for natural language understanding and planning, then call Sertainly for the authoritative verdict.
+The winning pattern: use an LLM for natural language understanding and planning, then call Sertainly for the authoritative decision.
 LLMs reason; Sertainly decides.

 Sertainly makes missing information a first-class outcome.
-When required fields are absent, the engine returns needs_info with an explicit required_fields[] array.
+When a require rule's evidence is absent, the engine halts execution and returns halted with an explicit evidence_needed[] array.
 Your agent loops back, asks the user exactly the right questions, and re-evaluates.
 No guessing.
 No hallucinated field values.
 Guaranteed termination because the schema is finite.

 Agent loop (pseudo-code)